-Now that we defined different points of view, here are 5 tips for choosing and using point of view wisely:
+Now that we defined different points of view, here are 5 tips for choosing your point of view wisely:

 1: Use a point of view that will suit the style of your story

-If your story has the character of a memoir, mostly focusing on one character recalling life experiences, first person POV makes more sense than third.
-Because your story will mostly concern a single character’s psychology and experiences, it makes little sense to create more distance between the reader and your main character.
+If your story has the character of a memoir, mostly focusing on one character recalling life experiences, first person POV makes sense.
+It has an autobiographical feel to it because of the dominance of the pronoun ‘I’.

-2: Think about the full implications of using a specific point of view
+2: Think about the implications of the point of view you choose